this article exclusively discusses the features, grounds for rejection and benefits of a public listed company.

 Raise capital

-Going public through an Initial Public Offering (IPO) and subsequent investment phases allows companies to secure substantial funds.
+Going public through an Initial Public Offering (IPO) and subsequent investment phases allows private limited company to secure substantial funds.
 These funds are then used for regular business operations, potential growth initiatives, sales efforts, and capital expenditures.
 Going public also broadens a company’s shareholder base, adding legitimacy through stock market presence.

 Boost in Employee Morale